 What is Decarboxylation?

-Why Do You Need to Decarb CBD Strains?
+Why You Need to Decarboxylate CBD Strains

 - An oven